After Ever Happy: Plot

-A couple of hours after Christian Vance reveals to Hardin he is Hardin's biological father, Hardin returns to his mother's wedding reception with Tessa, where he confronts her about the deception.
+A few hours after Christian Vance reveals to Hardin he is his biological father, Hardin returns to his mother's wedding reception with Tessa, where he confronts her about the deception.
 Vance tries to explain himself, but he storms off with a bottle of whiskey.

 That evening, Tessa finds a drunk Hardin breaking into Trish's house and setting the place on fire.
-He realizes his mistake and tries to put the fire out, to no avail, but Vance arrives and sneaks him out the back to Vance's car as the fire department arrives.
+He realizes his mistake and tries to put the fire out, to no avail.
+Vance arrives and sneaks Hardin out the back to Vance's car as the fire department arrives.
 Hardin wakes up the next morning and Tessa tells him Vance took the blame for the fire himself.
 They drive to a hill where they have sex.

 Tessa and Hardin return to their hotel where she confides in Vance's fiancée Kimberley.
-Tessa tracks the MIA Hardin down to a party where she finds him drunk and high.
-She offers him a chance to live with her, but he declines and she returns to the US.
+Tessa tracks the missing Hardin down to a party, where she finds him drunk and high.
+She offers him a chance to live with her, but he declines, so she returns to the US.

-Upon returning to her apartment, Tessa finds her father, dead from an apparent overdose.
+Upon returning to their apartment, Tessa finds her father, dead from an apparent overdose.
 Landon calls Hardin dozens of times to let him know before he finally picks up.
-He returns to Tessa and tries to comfort her, but she hides from him.
-Hardin argues with her mom, Carol, about whether he's good for Tessa and how he always abandons her.
+He hurries back to Tessa and tries to comfort her, but she shuts him out.
+Hardin argues with her mom, Carol, about whether he is good for Tessa as he always seems to abandon her.

 Nevertheless Hardin, along with Landon, attends Richard's funeral to support Tessa.
-They go to a dinner hosted by Hardin's dad Ken, and Landon's mom Karen, along with Landon and his friend, Nora, to say farewell to Landon as he moves to NYC for school, where Nora also lives.
+They go to a dinner hosted by Hardin's dad Ken, and Landon's mom Karen, along with Landon and his friend Nora, to say farewell to Landon as he moves to NYC for school, where Nora also lives.